Updated May 26, 2026§ For Everyday Items

 Most households pick one network and stay.
 The switch exists for the case where you change phones, not for daily use.

-Range, Buzzer, and Lost-Mode Hands-On Findings
+Range, Buzzer, and Lost-Mode Findings

-That’s audible across a quiet room but easily lost under a couch cushion or a pile of laundry.
+The buzzer is audible across a quiet room but easily lost under a couch cushion or a pile of laundry.
 Plan to use the Find My or Find Hub directional map first, and treat the buzzer as a last-meter helper rather than the primary find tool.

 Lost mode is where the Tag earns back some of that ground.
 The Tag carries an NFC chip on the back face, so any Android or iPhone user who finds your lost item can tap it and pull up a contact card you set during pairing, with no app install on their side.